Aaron8222/data-science-S2023/challenges/c08-structures-assignment.md

     physical tests because it is resampling the available data and accounts for the variability in the available data.
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not?
-  - We can confidently conclude that POF !\< 0.03 because the upper confidence interval is 0.046, which is above this limit.
+  - We cannot confidently conclude that POF \< 0.03 because because based on the confidence interval, the POF could be in the range of 0.00138 to 0.0458, which is below and above this threshold.